3nock/s3s_doc/md/engines/osint.md

 ## Example & Usage
 To use the OSINT Engine for enumeration take the following steps:

-1. Choose The Input and Output type for your scan i.e. if you want to obtain subdomains from an IpAddress then choose an input as IpAddress and output as Subdomains e.g
+1. Choose The `Input` and `Output` type for your scan i.e. if you want to obtain subdomains from an IpAddress then choose an input as IpAddress and output as Subdomains e.g

    <img src=images/osint_input.png>

 2. Enter Target/Targets:

-	a. for single target just enter the targets on the lineEdit.
+	a. for **single target** just enter the targets on the lineEdit.

 	<img src=images/osint_target.png>

 	b.
-For multiple targets; check the **Multiple Targets** checkbox and add your targets to the listView.
+For **multiple targets**; check the **Multiple Targets** checkbox and add your targets to the listView.

 	<img src=images/osint_targets.png>

-3. Choose OSINT modules to use.
+3. Choose **OSINT modules** to use.
 Check the check-boxes of the modules you want to pull data from.
 You can check from one to as many as you want.

 	<img src=images/osint_modules.png>